 Arrange all the ingredients on a serving platter.

-Peel daikon and grate using a grater.
+Peel daikon and grate using the grater (I love and use this one all the time).
 Squeeze grated daikon gently and put in a small bowl.

 Cut the green onions into thin rounds and put it in a bowl.